Billy Kaunda distances himself from Anti-Tonse Government song "Abwana Mumve"

-Member of Parliament for Mzimba West constituency Billy Kaunda has distanced himself from a song titled “Abwana Mumve” which criticises the Tonse Alliance Government.
+Musician and Member of Parliament for Mzimba West constituency Billy Kaunda has distanced himself from a song titled “Abwana Mumve” which criticises the Tonse Alliance Government.

 “Abwana Mumve” a 10-minute-long anti-government alliance song is doing circles on social media with a caption “New song by Billy Kaunda”.